Custom Dictionaries Translation Services Word Databases

 Part of Speech: Verb, transitive

 Meaning: 1.
 To plant seeds.
 2. To stimulate or precipitate growth or development, as to seed a new business with startup capital.
-3. To arrange competitors in a tournament so that the stronger ones will meet later in the tournament.
+3. To arrange competitors in a tournament so that weaker ones will be eliminated early on and the stronger ones will meet later in the competition.

 Notes: A truly interesting semantic development is the term "seed" used in the language of sports (Meaning 3 above).
-It was first used in tennis and is based on the idea of laying out a tournament ladder using slips of paper to spread out the names of players the way seeds or seedlings are arranged, but in a way that keeps the best players apart until the later matches (a quite creative and useful analogy).
-The past tense seeded is a homonym of the unrelated verb seated though the confusion is understandable since the T between vowels is pronounced just like D in US English.
+It was first used in tennis and is based on the idea of laying out a tournament ladder by arranging slips of paper with the names of players on them the way seeds or seedlings are arranged in a garden: smaller plants up front, larger ones behind.
+This sense has nothing to do with the verb seat.
+Its past tense seeded is an accidental homonym because T between vowels is pronounced just like D in US English.

 In Play: Using the verb in the sense of a precipitant of growth or other activity was popular back in the middle of the last century in this sense: "Scientists have tried to seed clouds with salt particles or silver iodide to induce them to release rain on drought-plagued land below."
 Today, however, sports fans are more likely to hear the word: "Bucknell was seeded 14 in the NCAA playoffs but surprised a more highly seeded team."